The Chef Patron

 How Much Experience Do You Need?

-To be a chef patron, you usually need to have worked your way up through the ranks to become a head chef and found success in that role.
+You usually need to have worked your way up through the ranks to become a head chef and found success in that role.

 Working as a head chef will have allowed you to gain key leadership skills, maintained high standards in challenging environments.
 As well as the technical cooking skills to serve outstanding food while guiding those on your team.